cgyurgyik/ray-tracing/README.md

 # TODOs:
 - Unit testing.
-- Update AABB to use Andrew Kensler's faster method using  std::swap().
 - Look into magic number cases and either change or document appropriately.
 - Create Triangle object and Pyramid object.
 Test accordingly.